nateinaction/n8.gay/content/blog/2021/08/raspberrypi-4-nixos-kubernetes.md

 After adding this config to your Pi, just run `nixos-rebuild boot; reboot` to apply it.

-At this point, K3s should be running and you'll be able to use `kubectl` to interact with your cluster. `k3s kubectl cluster-info` should return something like this:
+At this point, K3s should be running, and you'll be able to use `kubectl` to interact with your cluster. `k3s kubectl cluster-info` should return something like this:
 ```
 Kubernetes control plane is running at https://127.0.0.1:6443
 CoreDNS is running at https://127.0.0.1:6443/api/v1/namespaces/kube-system/services/kube-dns:dns/proxy